omnia-md/omnia-linux-anvil/README.md

 * TeXLive 2019
 * CUDA 8.0

-Note: This version does NOT contain an actual driver, another image extends this to include one

 ## Building the Image

 This repository is monitored by [Docker Hub](https://hub.docker.com/) and every branch is automatically built